AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **AI Agents & Orchestration Frameworks** — Leveraging emerging agentic stacks (e.g., LangChain, AutoGen, CrewAI) to automate data pipelines, documentation, and project workflows while keeping a human-in-the-loop for oversight.
 - **Responsible AI & Ethical Decision-Making** — Applying frameworks such as the NIST AI Risk Management Framework and IEEE’s Ethically Aligned Design to balance innovation speed with transparency, bias mitigation, privacy, and societal impact.

-💡 *Note:* Understanding **risk attitudes** — how individuals and organizations perceive and respond to uncertainty — is essential for managing cross-functional initiatives, making investment decisions, and building innovative culture.
+💡 *Note:* Understanding **risk attitudes** — how individuals and organizations perceive and respond to uncertainty — is essential for managing cross-functional initiatives, making investment decisions, and building an innovative culture.

 ### 🧠 Learning Styles & Reflective Practice